MohamedElPrince/Incorta_Automation/qa/External_Scripts/tenantPatcher/README.txt

 Instructions To Run Script:
     1. Write desired schemas, dashboards, and datasources in the input.txt in the given format The Wildchar search gives you all the files that start with a given name.
 If you give it just a star, it will grab all the files of that type.
+You can also give a folder name and all the dashboards under that folder will be grabbed.
     2. Run the ziputil script
         a.
 On the command line you need to enter 3 arguments;
         the path to the input.txt, the path to the tenant backup zip, and the path to the output directory